 - Amazon wishlist: In case you didn’t know, Amazon has a Wishlist feature where you can create as many lists as you want (one for books you’d like to read, one for car trip toys for kids, one for gifts for your neighbors’ housewarming party– the options are endless).
 This allows you to “stroll the aisles” to your heart’s content, storing all of your choices and options.
 The biggest value add is the gamechaning ability to wait and see if you even remember you want to purchase whatever random item seemed so important or dazzling onscreen during a particular moment of impulse when you felt like clicking “add”.
 Plus, you of course know that if the item really does still seem super great the next day, it’s just a click away.

 - Money: Whether it’s the Mint app, or an app that connects directly to your bank or credit card, make it quick and easy to eyeball your credit card and bank balances– especially if there’s a shopping or savings goal in your life.
 Seeing these figures regularly keeps you focused on your progress (or the gap you want to close), which adds a healthy sense of immediacy to finances that can otherwise feel abstract.
 Just like people who own a scale and weigh themselves often are generally better at weight control, people who know their financial balances tend to be more balanced financially.

 I hope you have enjoyed these tips!
 If you’re not already on my monthly newsletter please sign up!
-You’ll hear my updates and articles, plus you’ll be notified when my next book comes out through Macmillan Publishers.
 Thanks for reading!